lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/README.md

 #### Schema

-- A restaurant has a name, an address, a phone number, and a category (chinese, italian..)
+- A restaurant has a name, an address, a phone number, a category (chinese, italian...) and many reviews
-- A review has a content and a rating (between 0 and 5)
+- A review has a content and a rating (between 0 and 5) and references a restaurant

+**Question**: Can you draw this simple schema at [db.lewagon.org](http://db.lewagon.org)?
+Discuss with your buddy.

 #### Validation